{{ nextPaymentDisplay }}

 Safe harbor

-A payment target based on current-year or prior-year tax that can reduce underpayment penalty risk.
+A current-year or prior-year prepayment target that can reduce underpayment penalty risk.

 Self-employment tax

-Social Security and Medicare tax on self-employment net earnings, including the deductible half used in AGI.
+Social Security and Medicare tax on self-employment net earnings, including the deductible half used when estimating AGI.

 QBI deduction

 Qualified business income deduction.
-This tool can estimate a simplified 20% amount for planning.
+The calculator can estimate a simplified 20% amount for planning.

 Withholding test